Lusica1031/BTAssign/README.md

-# GlobalRoute3D
+# BTAssign

-This is a repo to implement F2F double-tier global routing algorithm (generalized assignment problem)
+This is a repo to implement F2F bonding terminal assignment algorithms (generalized assignment problem) into FastRoute